well-id/dliswriter/docs/developerguide/lrtypes/iflrs/index.rst

+.. _IFLRs:

 IFLR objects
 ------------
 *IFLR*, or *Indirectly Formatted Logical Record* objects, are meant for keeping numerical or binary data.
-There are two categories of IFLR:  :ref:`Frame Data` for strictly formatted numerical data and :ref:`No-Format Frame Data` for arbitrary data bytes.
+There are two categories of IFLRs: :ref:`Frame Data` for strictly formatted numerical data and :ref:`No-Format Frame Data` for arbitrary data bytes.